 Modern Slavery Statement

-Our business is organised into the following three main business units:
+Our UK business is organised into the following four main business units:

-- Kaplan UK offers courses in a number of locations throughout the UK and provides professional on-site and bespoke training for many of the UK’s largest businesses.
-Programs include accountancy, vocational qualifications, and graduate degrees
+- Kaplan UK Professional offers courses in a number of locations throughout the UK and provides professional on-site and bespoke training for many of the UK’s largest businesses.
+Programs include accountancy, vocational qualifications, and graduate degrees.

-- Kaplan International Colleges works in partnership with leading UK universities to provide international students with tailored university preparation courses, designed for students who wish to study for a bachelor’s or master’s degree in the UK from all over the world
+- Kaplan International Pathways works in partnership with leading UK universities to provide international students with tailored university preparation courses designed for students who wish to study for a bachelor’s or master’s degree in the UK from all over the world.

-- Kaplan International English offers a wide range of English courses for students who want to study abroad in an English language School and preparing students for university entry in the UK.
+- Kaplan International English offers a wide range of English language courses for students who wish to study English abroad in an English language School.

 Our supply chains